ClickHouse/ClickHouse/docs/en/sql-reference/functions/ym-dict-functions.md

 ### regionToContinent

-Converts a region to a continent.
+Converts a region to a continent (type 1 in the geobase).
 In every other way, this function is the same as ‘regionToCity’.

 **Syntax**